How Long Do Red-eared Sliders Live in Captivity? Essential Care Guide

 • 25% live or frozen protein such as fish or shrimp

 Proper nutrition supports their growth, development, and overall health.
-Furthermore, ensuring that they have access to clean water for drinking and swimming is essential for their well-being.
+Furthermore, ensuring they have access to clean water for drinking and swimming is essential for their well-being.

 In conclusion, the role of owners in enhancing the lifespan of red-eared sliders cannot be overstated.
 Providing a suitable habitat, a balanced diet, regular health check-ups, and staying informed about their specific needs are all essential components of responsible turtle ownership.
 By fulfilling these duties diligently, owners can significantly contribute to the well-being and longevity of these magnificent creatures.